ajs476/MakeChange/README.md

 You can import this project directly into Eclipse by navigating to Eclipse->File->Import->Git and entering this repositories URI.
 Once you have the project imported you should be able to just Run the project and view the reults in the Eclipse console.

 If you are not using Eclipse, the src folder of this repository contains all the Java files needed (Main, ChangeHandler, and Coin).
-Setup the files/package however you prefer then compile the Main.java file using: 'javac Main.class' then run the generated Java file Main.java using: 'Java Main'.
+Setup the files/package however you prefer then compile the Main.java file using: 'javac Main.java' then run the generated Java file Main.java using: 'Java Main'.

 ### Prerequisites